On the Focal Locus of Submanifolds of a Finsler Manifold: Introduction

 \begin{theoremX}[\autoref{thm:normalExponentialNonInjective}] The normal exponential map of a submanifold in a (forward) complete Finsler manifold is not injective in any neighborhood of a tangent focal point. \end{theoremX}

 Let us point out why the above result is quite striking.
 In general, a smooth map can have singularities, and yet be globally injective.
 As an example, consider the map $x \mapsto x^3$ on $\mathbb{R}$, which has a singularity at the origin, and yet is globally injective; indeed, it is a homeomorphism.
 On the other hand, by the inverse function theorem, a non-singular map is locally injective.
 The above theorem can be thought of as a partial converse to this statement for the normal exponential map.
 This was originally proved for the exponential map $\exp_p : T_p M \rightarrow M$ at a point $p$ of an analytic Finsler manifold in \cite{MorLit32} and later for $C^\infty$ manifold in \cite{Sav43}.
 Warner proved the same for any smooth Riemannian or Finsler manifold, using a different method.
 Warner's approach led to a detailed study of the exponential map, which is interesting in itself.
-In recent years, similar results have been proved for the \emph{sub-Riemannian} exponential maps as well \cite{BorKlin23,BorKlin24}.
+In recent years, similar results following Warner's approach have been proved for the \emph{sub-Riemannian} exponential maps \cite{BorKlin23,BorKlin24}.
+The non-injectivity of the normal exponential map near nondegenerate focal points of a submanifold in a semi-Riemannian manifold was proved in \cite{PiccionePortaluriTausk2004}, albeit via a different approach.